brucex11/electronix_microelec_neamen/run/chap03/README_Chap03.md

 3.41: Design the circuit in Figure P3.41 so that VSD = 2.5V.
 * problem/prob3_41.py, pg 199
 * keywords: `PMOS_depletion_mode`

+3.45: Consider the circuit in Figure P3.44; determine the W/L ratio of M1
+such that	vO = 0.025V when vI = 3V.
+* problem/prob3_45.py, pg 200
+* keywords: `calc_NMOS_W/L`

 # Notes